Getting Started

 Homing is a process where a robot joint finds a known position in its rotation space, typically by hitting a limit switch or sensor.

 The process for PAROL6 and FAZE4 robots is the same as that for 3D printers.
 After powering up, the robot doesn't know its position and needs to be homed.
 By hitting a limit switch, we determine the robot joint's position based on our knowledge of the limit switch's location, which we have from the CAD model.
-For example, when we hit a limit switch on Joint 1, we know that we need xxx steps to reach a witness mark or Joint 1's 0-degree position.
+For example, when we hit a limit switch on Joint 1, we know that we need x steps to reach a witness mark or Joint 1's 0-degree position.

 Now that we know our position after homing and the number of steps required from the limit switch to the witness mark, you might think we're done, right?
 Well, not quite.
 To be really precise, after hitting the limit switch, you should observe how many steps it actually takes from the limit switch to the witness mark.
 Each PAROL6 build may have slight differences due to various printers, tolerance variations, and parts.